Over the past 20 years, the Midwest has become a popular data center region.

 The Midwest is Competitive

-It’s difficult to compare colocation rates as they depend on many variables which include the client’s specific needs.
+It’s difficult to compare colocation rates as they depend on many variables, including the client’s specific needs.
 In a general sense, the Midwest is highly attractive when compared to the rest of the country.

 The Midwest has essentially changed the game because of three major factors:

-After one of the worst recessions in history, lawmakers in the Midwest realized that tax incentives can have a significant impact on state revenue.
-By offering benefits for new investment, you can ultimately lower unemployment and grow the tax base.
+After one of the worst recessions in history, lawmakers in the Midwest realized that tax incentives can significantly impact state revenue.
+By offering benefits for new investments, you can ultimately lower unemployment and grow the tax base.
 Further, by having an additional tax base, there won’t be any reason for the government to increase taxes.

 This kind of legislation varies from state to state.
-Some data centers are required to hire a certain number of employees at a predetermined rate.
+Some data centers must hire a certain number of employees at a predetermined rate.

-Further, some states require a certain size when it comes to square footage.
-Others require certain NAIC of SIC codes to be eligible for the exemptions.
+Further, some states require a certain size regarding square footage.
+Others require certain NAIC or SIC codes to be eligible for the exemptions.

 The State of Missouri recently approved tax incentives for data centers.
-The requirements are more than reasonable with a requisite of a $25 million investment and 10 jobs for a new data center.
+The requirements are more than reasonable, requiring a $25 million investment and 10 jobs for a new data center.
 Further, the expansion will be at a rate of $5 million and five jobs.
 This initiative will not only drive new business, but it will also have a significant impact on the job market.

-Compared to the southern states, the northern Midwest region is more suitable for colocation.
-The north is colder and as a result it provides the direct benefit of using the free cool air from outside to cool down multiple servers.
+The northern Midwest region is more suitable for colocation than the southern states.
+The north is colder, so it provides the direct benefit of using the free cool air from outside to cool down multiple servers.

-As the size of the overall equipment density needed for data centers grow, colder locations become the cost effective option.
-Further, data center economics has changed with the utility costs outweighing actual hardware costs.
+As the size of the overall equipment density needed for data centers grows, colder locations become the cost-effective option.
+Further, data center economics has changed, with the utility costs outweighing actual hardware costs.

-Kansas City is located further south and as a result one can assume that options offered by states further up north would be more economical.
+Kansas City is located further south, so one can assume that the options offered by states further up north would be more economical.
 Although legislation is changing across the region to benefit data centers, Kansas City colocation still has to deal with the warm temperatures of the south.